Is wet food bad for cats? A vet reveals the pros and cons

 For more information on how to select a pet food, you can learn how to read a pet food label or check out the recommendations from board certified veterinary nutritionists.

 Want to learn more?
-We've also answered: is dry cat food best? and what are the benefits of raw cat food?
+We've also answered: is dry cat food best? and Can cats eat dry food only?

 Small animal general practice veterinarian, Dr. Elizabeth Racine, is a specialist in pet health and wellness.
 She covers everything from veterinary behavior, internal medicine and nutrition.
 Away from her surgery, Dr. Racine writes for major companies in the industry from the American Kennel Club to Elanco and CareCredit to Bayer PetBasics.